Radcot Lock: Access to the lock

-The lock can be reached on foot from the southern end of Radcot Bridge, or by road on a longer route via Thrupp Turn.
+The lock can be reached on foot from the southern end of Radcot Bridge, or by road on a longer route, (about 1 mile) via Thrupp Turn.
 There is however no public vehicular access to the lock.

 Reach above the Lock

 About halfway along is Radcot Bridge the oldest surviving bridge on the river.
 The bridge crossing the main channel has a single arch, and was constructed in stone in the late 18th century.
 The A4095 road which it carries also crosses a backwater, which was once the county boundary between Berkshire and Oxfordshire.
 The backwater bridge dates from the 13th and 14th centuries, and has three arches, the outer two being pointed, with the central one less so, as a result of later rebuilding.
 There is a considerable amount of mooring at the backwaters here.
 Stone for the rebuilding of St Paul's Cathedral, obtained from local quarries was loaded on rafts near the bridge.

 Above Radcot is a sharp bend called "Hell's Turn" or "Hell Gut", and further on a point known as "Schoolmaster's Hole".

-The Thames Path, which is on the opposite side of the river from the lock, follows the northern bank to Grafton Lock.
+The Thames Path, which crosses the River at Radcot Bridge, follows the northern bank to Grafton Lock.